University LGBTIQ+ Allies

 Alastair Merrill, Vice Principal, Governance: "I’m proud to be an LGBTIQ+ Ally.
 I firmly believe that everyone should be free to be themselves regardless of their sexual orientation, without fear of discrimination or stigma.
 It’s vitally important that our university is seen as a place where discrimination will not be tolerated, where LGBTIQ+ staff and students are openly welcomed, and where everyone is treated with respect, courtesy and dignity.
 I see it as being a central part of my role to champion that culture of inclusivity and equality – not just as a senior manager in the University, but as a father, partner and youth leader."

-Dr Chris Lusk, Director of Student Wellbeing Projects: "It is often commented upon that St Andrews is a “special” place – but it’s difficult to then identify what exactly makes it “special”.
+Dr Chris Lusk, Head of Special Projects (Principal's Office): "It is often commented upon that St Andrews is a “special” place – but it’s difficult to then identify what exactly makes it “special”.
 In my opinion the no.1 asset this place has is its solid sense of supportive community.
 I, and my colleagues, take pride in our defending of the individual rights for every member of our community.
 We love helping people thrive here, coming into their own identity, whatever that is.
 My choice to become an LGBTQI+ Ally is an important part of that commitment."

 Mairi Stewart, Director of Human Resources: "I strongly believe that everyone should be free to be themselves and supported to reach their full potential without discrimination or victimisation.
 As an ally, I want to ensure that a strong support network is available to colleagues, regardless of their identity or sexual orientation and be another voice of support that helps make change happen."